Harsh0707/devops-test-impementation/README.md

 ```

-The applciation is deployed as a Dockerized web applicaiton on CirclCI, push to AWS EC2 container registry and deploy onto AWS ECS container cluster.
+The application is deployed as a Dockerized web application using CirclCI, push to AWS EC2 container registry and deploy onto AWS ECS container cluster.

 Infrastructure consists of ECS CLuster, VPC, ALB, ASG's etc. and is deployed using CFN templates.